revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <details>
 <summary><b>Explanation</b></summary>

-> to remove an element the entire array is traversed and after finding the element the element is deleted.
-So the time complexity is O(n).
+> To remove an element, the entire array is traversed and after finding the element, the element is deleted.
+So, the time complexity is O(n).

 </details>
 </details>